Murdo-C/standard-ebooks-daily/README.md

 ## today.json schema

 Each day at 00:05 UTC, a GitHub Action fetches one random book from the full catalog and one from each genre.
-The result is a JSON file with this structure:
+The result is a [books JSON](https://github.com/Murdo-C/standard-ebooks-daily/blob/main/books.json) file with this structure:

 ```json
 {